ACIL-Group/CENTROIDS/README.md

 ## Summary

 This project implements the code and data necessary to generate the figures and results of the paper "Enhancing Dimension-Reduced Scatter Plots with Class and Feature Centroids."
-This project contains multiple python scripts for generating the various results of the paper.
+This repository contains multiple python scripts for generating the various results of the paper with multiple `data -> script -> output` workflows.

+The project is laid out as follows:

+- `src/`: the Python files implementing each experiment.
+- `data/`: the data files necessary to run the experiment.
+- `example_output/`: example files demonstrating the output of the experiment.

 ## Usage